The intellectual excitement of Colloquium

 The first Colloquium was held in October 1982, citing as its purpose: To offer a forum for any interested Mensan to explore, debate, evaluate and offer judgment on a major issue of long-range importance to society.

-Using the format of that first event as a springboard, each Colloquium has made changes, learning from previous experiences and adding new features.
+Using the format of that first event as a springboard, each Colloquium — now sponsored by the Mensa Education & Research Foundation — has made changes, learning from previous experiences and adding new features.
 Colloquium participants come primed to discuss whatever topic is presented, not primarily to socialize — although there is also ample time to do that.
-This weekend-long educational event is also open to the general public.
+This day-long educational event is also open to the general public.